 Thermal cameras can be used for various applications where accurate detection is crucial.
 From perimeter protection and patient monitoring to ensuring equipment is operating safely and many more.

-Thermal cameras are continuing to grow in popularity due to their ability to detect the nature of a threat and reduce false alarms, saving both time and money, which reduces the total cost of ownership (TCO).
+Thermal cameras are continuing to grow in popularity due to their ability to detect the nature of a threat and reduce false alarms, saving both time and money for, which cuts the total cost of ownership (TCO).
 Due to the wider detection range, thermal cameras reduce the need of numerous cameras as even a few of them can cover a whole property.
-In this post, I take a look at how thermal cameras are improving security systems, and give some examples of how they are being used in practice.
+In this post, I take a look at how thermal cameras are improving security systems and give some examples of how they are being used in practice.

 Identifying the hidden

 Thermal cameras capture images based solely on the heat radiating from people and objects.
-This means they are able to see a clear outline of a potential threat, no matter how poor the visibility – they’re as accurate in no light, fog and camouflage as they are on a bright sunny day.
+This means they are able to see a clear outline of a potential threat, no matter how poor the visibility – they’re as accurate in no light and camouflage as they are on a bright sunny day.
 This is particularly important in hazardous, remote areas where there may be no light at night – outdoors as much as indoors.

 When combined with analytics technology, thermal cameras can examine a potential threat that has been detected, automatically dismiss non-threatening ones, and immediately notify security of potentially critical situations.
 For example, a thermal camera may spot an object moving towards a perimeter or restricted area.
 It can then tell whether this is a non-threatening situation, such as an animal passing by, or something that needs attention, like a car or person.
 If it is the latter, a guard can be deployed to investigate further, while non-threatening situations are not progressed, saving considerable time, resources and overall costs associated with investigating false alarms.